-This wonderful full day Athens Tour starts with a morning pick up service of around 08.00am, and your pick up can be from various points such as from Piraeus Harbour – Athens Airport and also your hotel depending upon which tour you wish to book either private or regular group.
-You will also receive a Athens Travel guide book, Athens City Map from your professional English speaking licensed Athens Tour Guide.
+This wonderful full-day Athens Tour starts with a morning pick-up service of around 08.00 am, and your pick-up can be from various points such as from Piraeus Harbour – Athens Airport and also your hotel depending upon which tour you wish to book either private or regular group.

 To visit Athens Acropolis – Monumental Gateway – Parthenon – Erechteion will take about 2 hours!

-Once you have been collected we will then start off on your day around Athens, the first point of call shall be to the outstanding Parthenon which is the number 1 attraction of Athens and a day in Athens would not be the same without visiting here.
-As we reach Parthenon we will take a walk up the hill where along the way you can see the Temple of Athena Nike, it was here that Athena was worshipped as the goddess who stands by the Athenians in the time of war and this temple still stands in a great condition.
-Straight after the Temple you will pass through the grand Propylae which in the English language means ‘Monumental Gateway’, this amazing well-kept propylae was created back in 437-432 B.C and also offers great views before you enter through it.
+Once you have been collected we will then start off on your day around Athens, the first point of the call shall be to the outstanding Parthenon which is the number 1 attraction of Athens and a day in Athens would not be the same without visiting here.
+As we reach Parthenon we will take a walk up the hill where along the way you can see the Temple of Athena Nike, it was here that Athena was worshipped as the goddess who stood by the Athenians in the time of war and this temple still stands in a great condition.
+Straight after the Temple, you will pass through the grand Propylaea which in the English language means ‘Monumental Gateway’, this amazing well-kept propylaea was created back in 437-432 B.C and also offers great views before you enter through it.

 To visit the New Acropolis Archaeological Museum will take about 2 hours!

-Roman Prince Gaius Julius Antichus Philopappos and of course is still in viewing condition so be sure to have your cameras at the ready.
+Roman Prince Gaius Julius Antiochus Philopappos and of course is still in viewing condition so be sure to have your cameras at the ready.

-Just a short distance away we will reach the Hill of Phynx which is approx. 500m away from the Acropolis, The hill of Phynx is of a rocky nature with its surroundings been made up of parks therefore making the scenery around here very green and naturally beautiful.
-This hill has a very specific place within world history as to be one of the most important historical sites, there is an artificially carved out stone platform or Bema and these stone platforms are on the side of the hill and make steps to reach the top.
-Phynx has been noted to of been found during the 5th century B.C and has also undergone 3 construction period before it has become its lasting structure.
+Just a short distance away we will reach the Hill of Phynx which is approx. 500m away from the Acropolis, The hill of Phynx is of a rocky nature with its surroundings being made up of parks, therefore, making the scenery around here very green and naturally beautiful.
+This hill has a very specific place within world history as to be one of the most important historical sites, there is an artificially carved out stone platform or Bema and these stone platforms are on the side of the hill and take steps to reach the top.
+Phynx has been noted to of been found during the 5th century B.C. and has also undergone 3 construction periods before it has become its lasting structure.
 By the third formation the Phynx became of a larger scale and could accommodate up to 20,000 people and out of that 20,000 they made 6,000 to be for Athenians to enable the discussions to start over political issues.
-When there was excavation work been done there was many other ancient remains found such as 2 large stoas and their purpose was to shelter people in case of terrible weather there was also an altar of Zeus Agoraios and the sanctuary of Zeus Hypsistos.
+When there was excavation work was done there were many other ancient remains found such as 2 large stones whose purpose was to shelter people in case of terrible weather there was also an altar of Zeus Agoraios and the sanctuary of Zeus Hypsistos.

-At the end of the tour your guide will then drop you back off to your allocated drop off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.
+At the end of the tour, your guide will then drop you back off at your allocated drop-off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.

-*This Athens City and Athens Acropolis Tour is available all year round.
+*This Athens City and Athens Acropolis Tour are available all year round.

 No extra hidden cost..!